-Each course label should be under the administrative authority of one academic unit.
-Control and management of course labels should be delegated to the Registrar, but authority for label association with specific courses remains with APC/Council.
+Each course label is normally under the administrative authority of one academic unit.
+Control and management of course labels is delegated to the Registrar, but authority for label association with specific courses remains with APC/Council.

 Three types of authority can be defined for each course: